-Every driver’s license in Malaysia comes with an expiry date and it is your responsibility to renew it on time to avoid any complications down the road.
-In this article, we will be discussing everything related to renewing your driving license, including the importance of renewing it, pricing, and methods of renewing your license as well as renewing it online.
-Let’s get started.
+Every driving license in Malaysia comes with an expiry date and it is your responsibility to renew it on time to avoid any complications down the road.
+Fortunately, other than renewing your license at the post office or Road Transport Department (RTD/JPJ) office, you can also renew it online on the MyEG and JPJ mySIKAP website.

-Renewing Your Driving License
+Renewing Your Driving License in Malaysia

-Previously, the license expiration date was a random date that is set according to the validity period that you’ve picked, but from mid-November 2011 onwards, the expiration date of your driving license was changed to the same date as your date of birth to make it easier for you to remember.
+Previously, the license expiration date was a random date that is set according to the validity period that you have picked, but from mid-November 2011 onwards, the expiration date of your driving license is set to your date of birth to make it easier for drivers to remember.

-The Cost of Renewing your Driving License
+The Price of Renewing Your Driving License in Malaysia

 |1 Year||RM 30|

 |3 Years||RM 90|

 |10 Years||RM270 (with discount)|

 Read More: How to Check Your Summons Online